Lefty Driesell, colorful Hall of Fame coach who elevated University of Maryland men’s basketball, dies

 Driesell retired in 2003 after coaching Georgia State to a 103-59 mark.
 He kept in close touch with McMillen and many other former players.

-Driesell is survived by his son, Chuck, the former men’s basketball coach at The Citadel who lives in Bethesda; and three daughters: Pam of Atlanta; Patti Moynihan of Charleston, South Carolina; and Carolyn Kammeier of West Chester, Pennsylvania.
+Driesell is survived by his son, Chuck, the former men’s basketball coach at The Citadel who lives in Bethesda; and three daughters: Pam of Atlanta; Patti Moynihan of Charleston, S.C.; and Carolyn Kammeier of West Chester, Pa.

 No information was immediately available about services honoring Driesell’s life.